 The Boeing Bird of Prey was a trailblazing stealth aircraft secretly developed by the US military between 1992 to 1999 at Area 51.
 Its extraterrestrial appearance would no doubt be responsible for UFO sightings occurring at the time.

-Named after it resembles a Klingon spacecraft from Star-Trek, the ‘black budget’ project was also applauded for the effective management of its small $67 million funds.
+Named after a Klingon spacecraft from Star-Trek, the ‘black budget’ project was also applauded for the effective management of its small $67 million funds.

 In Frankenstein style, the Bird of Prey was fashioned out of a medley of aeronautical parts borrowed from other aircraft at the same time as being at the forefront of clandestine military technology.

 The Bird of Prey had its origins in the US black programs of the previous decade, which aimed to explore the phenomenon of stealth flight.

 In October 1983, the Lockheed F-117 Nighthawk became the first ever stealth plane issued by the US military.
 Its ‘F’ initial designated it as a fighter, however the craft itself was not designed with this in mind.

 It possessed no radar system and onboard guns, and only had space for two 2,000 pound bombs.
 However, it was incredibly effective at dodging radar, having a radar cross section of just 0.11 inches, making it practically impossible for the enemy to see it.